Course Title: Self, Identity and Agency

 - Use the ideas and theories studied in this course to reflect upon your own life and experiences

-- Participate robustly in contemporary and changing ideological and political debates impacting on society, in an informed, flexible and grounded manner to evaluate policy and/or engage in policy debates
+- Participate robustly in contemporary and changing ideological and political debates impacting on society, in an informed, flexible and scholarly manner.

-- Apply a body of interdisciplinary knowledge, values and skills in working with and for society’s most vulnerable and marginalised individuals, families, groups and communities.
+- Critically reflect upon and analyse bodies of interdisciplinary knowledge, values and skills to work with and for society’s most vulnerable and marginalised individuals, families, groups and communities.

-- Apply professional, theoretical and practical knowledge of the pyschological and social sciences to your professional practice and further study
+- Apply professional, theoretical and practical knowledge of the psychological, psycho-analytic and social sciences to your professional practice and further study

 - Apply logical, critical and creative thinking from the psychological and the social sciences to respond effectively to a range of issues associated with changing social, cultural and political contexts.